stanley-fork/WFGY/TensionUniverse/BlackHole/Q116_foundations_of_mathematics.md

 * singular set and domain restrictions,
 * admissible encoding class and fairness rules.

-No deep TU generative rule, no raw-data-to-field construction is specified.
+No deep TU generative rule and no raw-data-to-field construction are specified.
+All scalar quantities that represent tension or risk are intended to live on the TU tension scale described in the TU Tension Scale Charter.
+Values close to 0 belong to the low-tension band, values closer to 1 belong to higher-tension bands.

 ### 3.1 State space